 Where could we go for this seemingly huge number of points?
 “Japan for the cherry blossom,” shouts one of the boys.
 But no, that would be 200,000 miles, at least another decade’s spend.
 A few more ideas are bandied around and it turns out that for this number of points you can get 3 people to Moscow.
 In February.
 And you really ought to buy a ticket for the other child, for about £200, but it feels almost like a free holiday.
 Moscow holiday with kids it is!

-Moscow with kids - in winter
+Can you go to Moscow with kids in winter?

 We were excited because we nearly got married in Moscow (we chose Las Vegas instead as we happened to be there at the time, which made it easier).
 A Moscow holiday sounded cool (literally )and St Basil’s Cathedral looked like some kind of ice-cream pudding.
 But were we mad to go to in February, with children?
 Wouldn’t it be a bit cold?
 Reading the Lonely Planet guide and Tripadvisor reviews, we were relieved to find we were not at all mad and it was the best time to go for a wintry break.
 The city would not be at its coldest, there would be snow on the ground, but the pavements would not have turned into slushy rivers as they do in March.
 So far good.

-Top tip: You are required to register your arrival with the hotel if you are staying more than 7 days and to carry your papers (registration, passport/visa) round with you at all times.
+Moscow with kids top tip 1: You are required to register your arrival with the hotel if you are staying more than 7 days and to carry your papers (registration, passport/visa) round with you at all times.
 It has been known for corrupt police to ask to see your papers and then demand a bribe for their return.
 The streetwise are advised to carry PHOTOCOPIES of everything but keep originals in your hotel.
 They might shout at you but cannot arrest you for this, apparently.

 How do you get a russian visa?